embedded-guide/embedded-guide.github.io/_zeptos/part0-introduction.md

 [Part 3](part3-first-code.html) will go through the code required to get the on-board LED blinking.

+[Part 4](clocks.html) describes the all-important clock tree

+# Parts still to come

+These upcoming parts are planned or in progress.

+* Part 5: The GPIO Driver
+* Part 6: The UART Driver
+* Part 7: Task Switching
+* Part 8: Blocking Tasks
+* Part 9: Message Passing

+# Documentation

 You'll want to have the following documents handy, from ST:

 * [User manual for the Nucleo F411RE board](http://www.st.com/st-web-ui/static/active/en/resource/technical/document/user_manual/DM00105823.pdf)